niguelchaos/dit192-team-4-visitor-app/db/README.md

 ##### Run the container
 > docker-compose up

 This command runs the docker container with the container’s inner console (in our case, MongoDB's daemon terminal) attached to the terminal.
 The command uses `docker-compose.yml` to instantiate the database, users, ports, volumes, and other configurations if container have not been instantiated before.
-Otherwise, the container reuses configurations, logs annd data stored in the hidden folder `.docker`, under `./team-4-visitor-app/db/.docker/mongodb`.
-The storage folders contain .gitignore files that are configured to exclude all data from repository pushes, so everyone can instantiate and use their version of the local database without introducing merge issues in the repository.
+Otherwise, the container reuses configurations, logs annd data stored in the volume managed by docker called `db_dit192_data`.

 ##### Run the container in the background
 > docker-compose up -d